Ledoyom

-Information
+Etymology

+The Russian term “Ledoyom (ледоём)” means “body of ice” by analogy with a “body of water” ("vodoyom").

+Description

 In the 1930s the Russian geologist V.P.
 Nekhoroshev marked out intermontane depressions in the Altai which might get completely filled by glaciers from the surrounding mountains at the maxima of glaciation.
 He called such depressions "ledoyoms".
-The Russian term “Ledoyom (ледоём)” means “body of ice” by analogy with a “body of water” ("vodoyom").
 Ledoyoms produced large valley glaciers within outlet runoff valleys from the depressions at culmination stages of their development.
 Diagnostic marks of the so-called classical ledoyoms are moraines, eskers and kames on the bottoms of the corresponding depressions.